tobyhodges/fair-research-software/episodes/08-code-correctness.md

 know if we break any existing functionality.
 In other words, software testing supports the FAIR software principles by making our code more **accessible** and **reusable**.

-To find out more about this topic, please see the "Further reading" section below.

 ## Further reading